Occupy movement in the United States: Seattle, Washington

+Occupy Seattle was located at Westlake Park and Seattle City Hall in downtown Seattle, Washington.
 According to a news report, the City of Seattle has spent an extra $104,869 as of October 14, 2011, in response to the protest for overtime pay for police and parks & recreation personnel.
 Police overtime pay comprised the majority of overtime expenses at $97,200.
 Ten protesters were arrested for obstructing the police on the evening of October 13 after refusing to vacate Westlake Park after it had closed.
 On October 15, the Occupy Seattle movement had its largest demonstration to date, with over 3,000 people rallying in Westlake Park.

 On the morning of October 17, 2011, Seattle police informed campers at Westlake Park that tents had to be removed for city personnel to clean the park.
 It was reported that during this incident six demonstrators who didn't comply with the order were arrested.